 Material

-Material tells you the broad category the string belongs to.
+Material tells you the broad category a string belongs to.
 On acoustic steel-string sets, that may mean comparing 80/20 bronze and phosphor bronze.
 On electric sets, that may mean comparing nickel-plated steel and stainless steel.

 Gauge